mshobeyri/DemonPresentationBoard/README.md

 - [x] UPNP support
 - [ ] Add Bluetooth support
 - [ ] Add audience question support(user ask question using their phones and you see the notification)
-- [ ] Release application in mobile markets.
+- [ ] Release application in mobile markets
+- [ ] Connect to arbitrary dpb app
+- [ ] Secure connection

 ### Logo
 Logo desined base on demon presentation board logo.